 Boxed Laundry Powder

-Washable cleaning clothes
+Washable cleaning cloths

 When I created my small handmade business I was already well into reducing plastic in the family so naturally wanted to have the same ethos within my business.
 All my packaging uses cardboard or paper envelopes and I use eco-friendly, unbleached, recyclable tissue paper for wrapping and packaging.
 I also have a large stock of card stuffing that we had as protective packaging in a Christmas hamper that I reuse in my packaging.

-I now also use paper parcel tape to secure my PIP (pop in post) boxes and also try to reuse packaging where possible that we receive as a family.
+I now also use paper parcel tape to secure my PIP ('pop in post') boxes and also try to reuse packaging where possible that we receive as a family.

 Their social media campaign #ichooseplanet invites you to make new resolutions such as: